History of Warner Bros. Pictures: Warner Bros. Television and Warner Bros. Records

-New owners
+Rebound

 Warner Bros. rebounded in the late 1950s, specializing in adaptations of popular plays like The Bad Seed (1956), No Time for Sergeants (1958), and Gypsy (1962).

 While he slowly recovered from a car crash that occurred while vacationing in France in 1958, Jack returned to the studio and made sure his name was featured in studio press releases.
 From 1961 to 1963, the studio's annual net profit was a little over $7 million.
 Warner paid an unprecedented $5.5 million for the film rights to the Broadway musical My Fair Lady in February 1962.
 The previous owner, CBS Chairman William S. Paley, set terms including half the distributor's gross profits "plus ownership of the negative at the end of the contract."
 In 1963, the studio's net profit dropped to $3.7 million.
 By the mid-1960s, motion picture production was in decline, as the industry was in the midst of a painful transition from the Golden Age of Hollywood to the era now known as New Hollywood.
 Few studio films were made in favor of co-productions (for which Warner provided facilities, money and distribution), and pickups of independent pictures.

 With the success of the studio's 1964 film of Broadway play My Fair Lady, as well as its soundtrack, Warner Bros.
 Records became a profitable subsidiary.
 The 1966 film Who's Afraid Of Virginia Woolf? was a huge success.